 The time it takes for a data source to refresh depends on:

-- the number of data sources already in the queue
+- The number of data sources already in the queue

-- the time it takes for the source system to respond to the query defined in the Klipfolio data source
+- The time it takes for the source system to respond to the query defined in the Klipfolio data source

-- whether or not the refresh needs to be deferred in order to avoid reaching an API call limit, for an account, for a selected data source.
+- Whether or not the refresh needs to be deferred in order to avoid reaching an API call limit, for an account, for a selected data source.

-Note: If you're interested in the Warm Up Refresh option for data sources (which enables you to set a daily time for all of your data sources to refresh), go here.
+- If you're interested in the Warm Up Refresh option for data sources (which enables you to set a daily time for all of your data sources to refresh), go here.

 A data source continues to be added to the refresh queue depending on the interval set in the data source definition, and as long as there is some activity on the dashboard.
 For example, a data source set to refresh every hour will be refreshed as long as one person is active in the account (viewing the dashboard, working in the Klip Editor, or viewing their list of data sources).